oliverjam/learn-advanced-react-listbox/README.md

 Luckily React gives us a way to do this: the `ref`.
 This is a special property you can set on a JSX element that binds the underlying DOM node to a variable.

-We pair this with a special hook (`useRef`) that creates a "bucket" for us to store mutable values in.
-It will keep track of our ref and let us access it via the `.current property`:
+We pair this with the [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref) hook.
+This creates a "bucket" for us to store mutable values in.
+It will keep track of our ref and let us access it via the `.current` property:

 ```jsx
 function Test() {